Resources While Kids are Home

 • Lemoore Union High School District, 101 E. Bush Street

 Lemoore Union High School will provide meals for students 18 and under.
-Meals will be available through April 13th from 11 a.m.-1 p.m., Monday–Friday.
+Meals will be available through the end of the school year from 11 a.m.-1 p.m., Tuesdays and Thursdays.

 Students must be present to receive meals.
 Location pick up will be on Bush street in front of the NJ ROTC Building.
 Parents cannot pick up meals without their children present.
 Dietary restrictions cannot be accommodated.

 Los Banos Unified School District

 • Creekside Junior High, 1401 Prairie Springs Drive, Los Banos

 • Miano Elementary, 1129 B Street, Los Banos